madelinelimm/CookiecutR/README.md

 5. To run the main file `<your_project_name>.R` script which is linked to the modules located in src, open the `<your_project_name>.R` script, setwd (url that links to src) then click on 'Source' at top right.

-(If your Rstudio is the latest version, to aloow the entire results to be printed, you might have to click on Source>> Source as Local job...>> under 'Copy job result' choose 'To global environment' >> start)
+(If your Rstudio is the latest version, to aloow the entire results to be printed, you might have to click on 'Source'>> 'Source as Local job...'>> under 'Copy job result' choose 'To global environment' >> 'start')

 # Additional notes